helmiputeranurnashriq/Programming-Revision/README.md

-# data-analyst-revision
+# Data analyst revision
-extracting, cleaning and transforming raw data to clean data for statistic uses and decision-making.
+Extracting, cleaning and transforming raw data to clean data for statistic uses and decision-making.